 Antisemitism must be understood as a human rights issue, not a parochial Jewish or Israeli problem.
 As Nobel Prize winner Professor Elie Wiesel taught, antisemitism begins with Jews, but never ends with Jews.
 It is an attack on democratic principles and the core values of our society.
 Discussion leaders and panelists will comprise leading international scholars, policymakers and practitioners.

 Participants will ideally be government officials, civil servants, or policy experts in Europe, and from other countries.
 ISGAP’s High Level Online Workshop for Government Civil Servants and Policy Experts on Understanding and Combatting Antisemitism is now seeking applications for the 2021 ISGAP-Oxford Civil Servants online program.
-The two-day programme will take place online from August 30-31, 2021.
+The two-day programme will take in the fall of 2021.
 Attendees are expected to submit a $100 USD registration payment.

 To submit an application please email an up to date CV and letter of intent with the subject line, “Civil Servants Applicant”, to [email protected]